nitasn/CLI-random-maze/README.md

 # CLI-random-maze

-Generate beautiful mazes in you terminal.
+Generate beautiful mazes in your terminal.

 ## Usage
 Run ``` python3 maze.py fill ``` to fill up the entire terminal window: